 In terms of what type of content is to dominate content marketing in the future, video is the winner.
 In fact, it has already started taking over the internet.
-Facebook gets more than a billion views of its videos on average each day since June 2014.
+Facebook gets more than a billion views daily of video content.
 And it has openly said that its main focus now is video.
-The reason is simple that video content is seeing increased engagement from users..
+The reason is simple – video content has an increased engagement from users..

 Not only do you make money, you come up on top on searches.
 Google prefers websites that have videos as part of their content.
 Even web pages with links to videos are likely to do better than pages with simple text or pictures.

 Emails with videos are likely to get clicked on more as their click through rate increases by a 200%.
 If you include the word video in the subject, the chances of the recipient opening it increases.
 Hence, video is a powerful tool in email marketing as well.

 Users spend more time on videos than they do on other stuff.
 It can help increase traffic and not only raise numbers but increase the average time spent on your webpage or social media page.